Trauma and Traps: How to Quit Smoking & Fight Addiction Naturally?

 What will work for YOU?

 At QuitSure, we believe that the most efficient way to get rid of addiction to smoking is altering the subconscious mind.
 There are two parts of the brain that are continuously at work - the conscious and the subconscious.
 While the conscious mind heavily relies on awareness, the subconscious is innate.
 It functions on behaviour and habits that we have internalised.
 In order to quit smoking, you have to tap into your subconscious and pick out the thoughts that are forcing you to smoke.
-Set a quit smoking timeline.
+Set a timeline to quit smoking.
+You can read more on how to avoid procrastinating the decision to quit smoking.

 Some of the most effective ways are mindfulness and behavioural conditioning.
 When you smoke, instead of just doing it for fun, feel what it does to your senses.
 When the flavour of tobacco lingers on your tongue or when the smoke clogs your nasal passages, your attitude towards smoking will change and its harmfulness will be exposed.
 People find it difficult to quit because smoking becomes a habit.
 Tools like Behavioural therapy, under guidance, can be used to change smoking habits and provide permanent solutions to quit smoking.